williamthom-as/pg_siphon/README.md

 🚧 Under development, not fully functional yet 🚧

-PgSiphon is a simple proxy utility that sits between your application and your Postgres server to provide activity metrics on all queries executed.
+PgSiphon is an (experimental) simple proxy utility that sits between your application and your Postgres server to provide activity metrics on all queries executed.

 This is useful for debugging, performance tuning, or auditing purposes, and should only be used in development modes.